rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 export default IssueItem;
 {{< /highlight >}}

 Once you start your application again, you should see the initial page of paginated issues rendered below each repository.
-That's the performance bottleneck mentioned earlier.
+That's a performance bottleneck.
 Worse, the GraphQL requests  are not bundled in one request, as with the issues list field in the Organization and Profile components.
 In the next steps you are implementing client-side filtering.
 The default is to show no issues, but it can toggle between states of showing none, open issues, and closed issues using a button, so the issues will not be queried before toggling one of the issue states.

 ### Exercises: